inivekin/abosa/abosa.typ

 an instinct vacates forfeit mind.
-The crystals bind my neck bent low where snowflakes fall upon shoulders, the ice translucence wryly show it chokes oot flame that still smoulders.
+The crystals bind my neck bent low where snowflakes fall upon shoulders, the ice translucence wryly shows it chokes oot flame that still smoulders.
 You left, barely a look askance, but kennt I'd hurt much mare than you.